henrikgering/DanishWordClock/README.md

 Implementation of a wordclock in danish.
 The time will be told in 5 minute increments.

-The hardware is a raspberry pi zero W and a strip of individually addressable LEDs.
+The hardware is a raspberry pi zero W and a strip of individually addressable LEDs type WS2812B of 5 meters.